 - I maintain the right to my own life outside of care giving… “

 Troubling caregiver facts

-The 2020 update reveals an increase in the number of family caregivers in the United States of 9.5 million from 2015 to 2020.
+A 2020 report reveals an increase in the number of family caregivers in the United States of 9.5 million from 2015 to 2020.
 Family caregivers now encompass more than one in five Americans.
 The study also reveals that family caregivers are in worse health compared to five years ago.

 Because you care…

 Caregivers care about what’s best for the person they’re caring for and that’s usually how they find themselves in this role.
 Aside from financial limitations, they worry about safety issues if the patient were to be left on their own.
 They’re also rightfully concerned about the quality of care outside sources might provide.
 Guilt may also come into play.